IBMStreams/streamsx.documentation/docs/python/1.6/python-appapi-devguide-3.md

 ---
 layout: docs
-title:  3.0 Developing with an IBM Streams installation
+title:  Create your first application with an IBM Streams installation
 description: To get started with the Python Application API, use the example of reading data from a temperature sensor and printing the output to the screen.
 weight:  30
 published: true
 tag: py16
 prev:
-  file: python-appapi-devguide-2
+  file: python-appapi-devguide-2b
-  title: 2.0 Developing for the IBM Streaming Analytics service
+  title: Create an application for IBM Cloud Private for Data
 next:
   file: python-appapi-devguide-4
-  title: 4.0 Common Streams transforms
+  title: Common Streams transforms
 ---

-Follow the steps in this tutorial to get started with the Python Application API by creating an application that reads data from a temperature sensor and prints the output to the screen.
+Follow the steps in this tutorial to get started with the Python Application API by creating an application that reads data from a temperature sensor and prints the output.

 This tutorial requires a local installation of IBM Streams.
 Familiarity with Python is recommended.

-## About streaming analytics applications

-Streaming analytics applications are intended to run indefinitely because they meet the need for real-time data processing.
-(This is in contrast to applications created for the Apache Hadoop framework, which are intended to terminate when a batch of data is successfully processed.)
-For example, consider a company whose product scans temperature sensors across the world to determine weather patterns and trends.
-Because there is always a temperature, there is a perpetual need to process data.
-The application that processes the data must be able to run for an indefinite amount of time.

-The application must also be scalable.
-If the number of temperature sensors doubles, the application must double the speed at which it processes data to ensure that analysis is available in a timely manner.

 ## 3.1 Setting up your environment
 Before you can create your first Python application with a local version of IBM Streams, you must complete the following setup tasks.
 These steps assume that you are installing Python 3.5 from Anaconda on a Linux workstation.